labib1910024/ECE-4124_1910024/Lab_05.md

 **5.1.
 Experiment No. :** 05

 **5.2.
-Experiment Name :** Graphical representation of Z- transform ,poles and zeros by using MATLAB.
+Experiment Name :**  Z- transform ,poles and zeros by using MATLAB.

 **5.3.
 Theory :**